SIholin/ubilocation-server/README.md

 ### Locally

-To locally create production version of the server application then after getting project locally.
+To locally create production version of the server application then after getting project loaded with properties files all the needed properties values must be first checked and set if needed.

+After that you can just build the docker image and start using it where ever you want.

 #### Installation